dibyendumajumdar/ravi/vmbuilder/README.rst

 Timescales
 ==========
 This project will proceed slowly as this is my first foray into assembly language programming.
-Additionally I can only spend time on this project on my free time (i.e. weekends and holidays).
+Also I can only spend time on this project in my free time (i.e. weekends and holidays).

 Acknowledgements
 ================